geoffles/geoffles.github.io/_posts/2016-12-07-process-framework-part-2.md

 ## Consuming the Bindings

-To illustrate, your view for this state can now have a button that looks something like this (note the `Url.GetExit`):
+To illustrate, your view for this state can now have a button that looks something like this (note the `Url.GetNext`):

 {% highlight html %}
 <button onclick="@Url.GetNext(Model, "$ViewContext().viewModel.toPostModel")">Next</button>